subsetpark/pantagruel/priv/reference.md

 The above expression is read to refer to a list made up every element in x, squared.

-A binding expression is an expression applying the `in` operator to some domain or expression, eg., `x : X`, `n : Nat`.
+A binding expression is an expression applying the `:` operator to some domain or expression, eg., `x : X`, `n : Nat`.
+Any other normal form of expression functions as a guard, restricting the values bound out of the domains with arbitrary predicates.

 ##### Quantifications